 }

-Concerning performance, the middleware is about 28% slower than the IIS compression (source).
-Additionally, IIS or nginx has a threshold for compression to avoid compressing very small files.
-This setting does not exist yet, but may come in the future (GitHub issue).
+The middleware is about 28% slower than IIS compression (source).
+Additionally, IIS and nginx apply a minimum size threshold to avoid compressing very small files.
+This setting is not yet available in the middleware, but may be added in the future (GitHub issue).

 #Security

-In this case, you should disable compression or use mitigation.
-If you know what you are doing, you can enable the compression for HTTPS requests:
+In this case, you should disable compression or apply appropriate mitigations.
+If you understand the risks, you can explicitly enable compression for HTTPS requests:

 C#